Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

+Using LIGO O2 data, it as been proposed that the absence of signals in generic all-sky searches on LIGO and Virgo data constrains the existence of scalar fields in the mass range $\sim [1.1$~--~$4.0]\times 10^{-13}$ ($[1.2$~--~$ 1.8]\times 10^{-13}$) eV assuming the existence of a speculative population of young heavy BHs ($M\gtrsim 30 M_{\odot}$) in the Milky Way born with high spins $\sim 0.998$ (moderate spins $\sim 0.6$)~\cite{Palomba:2019vxe}.
+In principle, current null results already disfavor the existence of scalar bosons in the range $[2,25]\times 10^{-13}$ eV~\cite{Zhu:2020tht}.
+However, as mentioned above, those constraints should be reassessed by properly taking the account the overall expected GW signal from the population of galactic BHs.

-\paragraph{Level transitions} Because the scalar condensate has a hydrogenic-like spectrum (cf.Eq.~\eqref{omegaDetweiler}), GW emission can occur from level transitions between states with same harmonic indices ($l,m$) but different overtone numbers $n$, similarly to photon emission through atomic transitions.
-This process occurs when the growth rate of some $n>0$ mode is stronger than that of the fundamental $n=0$, as this can happen for high values of $(l,m)$~\cite{Arvanitaki:2010sy} (a detailed analysis of this effect is presented in Ref.~\cite{Yoshino:2015nsa}).
-The frequency of the emitted graviton is given by the frequency difference between the excited ($n>0$) state and the ground ($n=0$) state,
+\paragraph{GWs from level transitions} Because the boson condensate has a hydrogenic-like spectrum (cf. Eq.~\eqref{omegaDetweiler}), GW emission can also occur from level transitions between states with the same harmonic indices ($l,m$) but different overtone numbers $n$, similarly to photon emission through atomic transitions.
+This process occurs when the growth rate of some $n>0$ mode is stronger than that of the fundamental $n=0$, as this can happen for high values of $(l,m)$~\cite{Arvanitaki:2009fg,Arvanitaki:2010sy,Arvanitaki:2014wva,Siemonsen:2019ebd} (a detailed analysis of this effect is presented in Ref.~\cite{Yoshino:2015nsa} for scalar fields and Ref.~\cite{Siemonsen:2019ebd} for vector fields).
+In the GW signal this phenomenon shows up as a beating pattern due to the close frequencies of the excited and group-state modes, as can be seen in the numerical simulations of Fig.~\ref{fig:ProcaNum} and~\ref{Fig:GW_emission}.
+The frequency of the emitted graviton is given by the frequency difference between the excited ($\tilde{n}_e>\tilde{n}_g$) state and the ground state $\tilde{n}_g$\footnote{Here $\tilde{n}$ denotes the principal quantum number given by $\tilde{n}=l+S+n+1$.},

 and the corresponding wavelength is usually much longer than the size of the system.
 Therefore, in this case the quadrupole formula is valid~\cite{Arvanitaki:2010sy}.
-In this approximation, the single axion transition rate reads~\cite{Arvanitaki:2014wva}
+In this approximation, the dominant GW flux for a scalar field (corresponding to a transition between the $l=m=4,n=1$ and $l=m=4,n=0$ modes) reads~\cite{Arvanitaki:2010sy,Arvanitaki:2014wva}